 Figure 15 presents a time series of the $SO_2$ emissions from the Turceni power plant between 9:00 and 10:50 UTC on 28 August 2015.
-We derived $SO_2$ fluxes at different altitudes above the stack using a UV $SO_2$ camera which is an updated version of the Envicam2 system, used during the $SO_2$ camera intercomparison described by Kern et al. (2015).
-We converted the measured optical densities to $SO_2$ column densities using simultaneous measurements with an integrated USB spectrometer (Lübcke et al., 2013).
-We estimated the stack exit velocity from the $SO_2$ images, recorded with a time resolution of about 15 seconds, by tracking the spatial features of the plume.
-Dekemper et al. (2016) used a similar approach to derive the $NO_2$ flux from $NO_2$ camera imagery.
+We derived $SO_2$ fluxes at different altitudes above the stack using a UV $SO_2$ camera which is an updated version

-The $SO_2$ fluxes retrieved for transverses at 400 to 700 m vertical distances above the stack agree on average with each other within 20%.
-Emissions estimated 100 m above the stack are underestimated due to saturation ( $SO_2$ column densities above 2 x $10^{18}$ molec.cm-2) and high aerosol concentration close to the exhaust.
+- 545 of the Envicam2 system, used during the SO2 camera intercomparison described by Kern et al. (2015).
+We converted the measured optical densities to SO2 column densities using simultaneous measurements with an integrated USB spectrometer (Lübcke et al., 2013).
+We estimated the stack exit velocity from the SO2 images, recorded with a time resolution of about 15 seconds, by tracking the spatial features of the plume.
+Dekemper et al. (2016) used a similar approach to derive the NO2 flux from NO2 camera imagery. - 550 The SO2 fluxes retrieved for transverses at 400 to 700 m vertical distances above the stack agree on average with each other within 20%.
+Emissions estimated 100 m above the stack are underestimated due to saturation (SO2 column densities above 2 x $10^{18}$ molec.cm-2) and high aerosol concentration close to the exhaust.

-The $SO_2$ emissions show large fluctuations.
+The SO2 emissions show large fluctuations.
 During the time of our observations they increased from $1 \text{ kg.s}^{-1}$ (15.6 mol.s-1) to around $4 \pm 1 \text{ kg}^{-1}$ (62.4 mol.s-1).
-The images (Fig. S10 in the Supplement) also show a second and weaker source that emits $SO_2$ .
+The images (Fig.S13 in the Supplement) also show a second and weaker source that emits SO2.
+This is probably the desulfurization unit, which was reported to be turned on again on this day, after the temporary emits $SO_2$ .
 This is probably the desulfurization unit, which was reported to be turned on again on this day, after the temporary shutdown.
 Indeed, as appears in Table 8, the $SO_2/NO_2$ ratio measured from AirMAP is lower than the ones measured from the ULM-DOAS during the previous days, and the same holds true for the Mobile-DOAS measurements.